 Why you’ll love these homemade vegan dinner rolls

-No holiday is complete without some homemade dinner rolls, in my opinion, and this vegan version is about to become your new go-to classic dinner roll recipe.
+No holiday is complete without some homemade dinner rolls, in my opinion, and this vegan version is about to become your new go-to classic vegan dinner roll recipe.

 These vegan dinner rolls are the epitome of fluffy, tender, light, and melt-in-your-mouth.
 In fact, you’d never know that ease dinner rolls are eggless and dairy free.
 Trust me, my entire family absolutely loved them and now requests them for our holiday gatherings.